hnginterns/Project-Api/source/includes/_hotels.md

-description | String | The information about the hotel, terms and conditions , and FAQ status|string| the availability of the hotel currency_code| string| code peculiar to the type of currency is_bookable|integer|the value return `1`, if there is any available room for booking payment_type|string| the available payment option driving_instructions|string|directions to the place minrate| integer |the minimum rate
+description | String | The information about the hotel, terms and conditions , and FAQ status|string| the availability of the hotel currency_code| string| code peculiar to the type of currency is_bookable|integer|the value returns `1`, if there is any available room for booking payment_type|string| the available payment option driving_instructions|string|directions to the place minrate| integer |the minimum rate